 Need help checking if a company is registered in Singapore?

-Leave the arduous task of checking if your potential business partners are credible to us.
+Leave the task of checking if your potential business partners are credible to us for peace of mind.